The Christmas trees and the colorful lights are up.

 The following gift ideas are the most useful in the daily life of nurses.

 For nurses, the stethoscope serves as an essential guide in conducting patient assessment.
-Although hospital may provide stethoscope, they are often of low quality or auscultation may be undesirable.
+Although the hospital may provide a stethoscope, they are often of low quality or auscultation may be undesirable.

 A well-made, dependable stethoscope is a must-have for any nurse.

 You might want to include a stethoscope charm, cover or name engraving to make it more personal.
 Contrary to the expensive price of the stethoscope, accessories for it are fairly inexpensive.